directus/openapi/README.md

 The static spec in this repo contains all the system endpoints and a definition for a generic `/items/{collection}` endpoint.

+## Usage

+The spec is exported in 3 formats: `.yaml`, `.json`, and `.js`.
+The JS file is just an `export` of the same JSON but parsed into JS for ease of use in JS projects.

 ## Requirements

 The specification is written to work with OpenAPI version 3 and up.